Corporate spin-off: Characteristics

 All the support from the parent company is provided with the explicit purpose of helping the spin-off grow.
+One of the most critical antecedents of corporate spin off or corporate entrepreneurship rests upon its CEO's ability to articulate a compelling vision can strengthen emotional bonds within the top management team, helping to foster corporate spin off or corporate entrepreneurship.

 U.S. Securities and Exchange Commission

 The United States Securities and Exchange Commission's (SEC) definition of "spin-off" is more precise.
-Spin-offs occur when the equity owners of the parent company receive equity stakes in the newly spun off company.
+Spin-offs occur when the equity owners of the parent company receive equity stakes in the newly spun-off company.
 For example, when Agilent Technologies was spun off from Hewlett-Packard (HP) in 1999, the stockholders of HP received Agilent stock.
 A company not considered a spin-off in the SEC's definition (but considered by the SEC as a technology transfer or licensing of technology to the new company) may also be called a spin-off in common usage.

 Other definitions

-A second definition of a spin-out is a firm formed when an employee or group of employees leaves an existing entity to form an independent start-up firm.
+A second definition of a spin-out is a firm formed when an employee or group of employees leaves an existing entity to establish an independent start-up.
 The prior employer can be a firm, a university, or another organization.
 Spin-outs typically operate at arm's length from the previous organizations and have independent sources of financing, products, services, customers, and other assets.
 In some cases, the spin-out may license technology from the parent or supply the parent with products or services; conversely, they may become competitors.
 Such spin-outs are important sources of technological diffusion in high-tech industries.

-Terms such as hive-up, hive down or hive across are sometime used for transferring a business to a parent company, a subsidiary company or a fellow subsidiary.
+Terms such as hive-up, hive down, or hive across are sometimes used for transferring a business to a parent company, a subsidiary company, or a fellow subsidiary.